Hue

 • Color Management Systems: To ensure consistency of hues across different devices and media, color management systems are employed.
 These systems adjust colors based on the specific characteristics of each device, maintaining color accuracy.

-Cultural and Psychological Significance of Hue
+Cultural and Psychological Significance

 • Red: In Western cultures, red often symbolizes passion, danger, or excitement.
 In many Eastern cultures, it is associated with luck, prosperity, and celebration.